Skip to content

 · Bio-char for gardens

-Summer skill shares can likewise teach people something or share knowledge.
-But they can also be a site tour of a farm, sustainable living center, and so on.
-Summer skill shares we have had recently include the following:
+Summer skill shares likewise teach people something or share knowledge and they usually include a site tour of a farm, homestead, sustainable living center, etc. Past summer skill shares examples include:

 · Natural building and land restoration (Strawbale Studio)